 - Add fried corn and mix well until the tempering coats the corn.
 Fry for few more seconds.

 - Transfer to a serving bowl and serve hot.

 - I wanted to use corn kernels but the store I went to had only corn niblets from Green Giant.
 There were other brands that had kernels but I do remember the chef mentioning Green Giant brand kernels are the best for this dish.
 Corn niblets turned out crispy but it was not as crispy as the ones I tasted back home.
 I need to try other brands to get the right taste.

-- For tempering I used 1 tbsp (3 tsp) oil but I felt I could have used less.
+- For tempering I used 1 tablespoon (3 tsp) oil but I felt I could have used less.

 Signup to the newsletter to receive latest updates from MySpicyKitchen.